 Erin has become a passionate and accomplished advocate for those with intellectual disabilities.
 She, along with a colleague from the Arc of Northern Virginia, initiated a bill in the Virginia legislature to update the language in Virginia laws to replace the outdated and pejorative term "retarded" to "intellectually disabled."
 She testified in front of the Virginia Legislature and has spoken many times in front of large audiences.
 She was awarded the PEATC Virginia Star Icon Award in 2008 for her advocacy work and the 2008 Advocates in Disability Award from the HSC Foundation in Washington, DC.

-Erin's latest accomplishments include receiving a grant to further her postsecondary education through the NDSS O'Neill Tabani Enrichment Fund and, in recognition of her work as a self-advocate, her selection as the 2009 Dan Piper Award recipient.
-In 2010 Erin was voted to the NDSS Board of Directors.
+In 2009, Erin received a grant to further her postsecondary education through the NDSS O'Neill Tabani Enrichment Fund.
+In 2010, Erin was voted to the NDSS Board of Directors.

 2007 DAN PIPER AWARD RECIPIENT: Patrick Tweedie

 Patrick lives his life seeing the positive side of everything and everyone.
-Patrick has made and undoubtedly will continue to make an impact not only within the Down syndrome community, but rather on society at large.
+Patrick has made and undoubtedly will continue to make an impact not only within the Down syndrome community, but also within society at large.

 2006 DAN PIPER AWARD RECIPIENT: DAVID EGAN